natesworksdev/Ryujinx/README.md

 All the developers working on the project do so on their free time, but the project has several expenses:
 * Hackable Nintendo Switch consoles to reverse-engineer the hardware
-* Additional hardware to test (eg. GPUS to fix graphical bugs, other accessories to add support for, etc.)
+* Additional computer hardware for testing purposes (e.g. GPUs to diagnose graphical bugs, etc.)
-* Software licenses to allow developers use whatever they are comfortable with
+* Licenses for various software development tools (e.g. Jetbrains, LDN servers, IDA)
-* Web hosting and infrastructure maintaining
+* Web hosting and infrastructure maintinance

-All the funds acquired through our Patreon are considered a donation to support our work.
-Patrons will get 1 week of exclusive early access to our progress reports and access to developer interviews.
+All funds received through Patreon are considered a donation to support the project.
+Patrons receive early access to progress reports and exclusive access to developer interviews.

 ## License